Author: Courts of Spain

 Spain vs SGL Carbon Holding, September 2021, Tribunal Supremo, Case No 1151/2021 ECLI:EN:TS:2021:3572

 A Spanish subsidiary – SGL Carbon Holding SL – had significant financial expenses derived from an intra-group loan granted by the parent company for the acquisition of shares in companies of the same group.
 The taxpayer argued that the intra-group acquisition and debt helped to redistribute the funds of the Group and that Spanish subsidiary was less leveraged than the Group as a whole.
 The Spanish tax authorities found the transactions lacked any business rationale other than tax avoidance and therefor disallowed the interest deductions.
 The Court of appeal upheld the decision of the tax authorities.
 The court found that the transaction lacked any business rationale and was “fraud of law” only intended to avoid taxation.
 The Court also denied the company access to MAP on the grounds that Spanish legislation determines: The decision was appealed by SGL Carbon to the Supreme Court.
-Judgement of ...
+Judgment of ...
 Read more

 Spain vs XZ SA, May 2021, TEAC, Case No Rec.
 2545/2019